Sam Leaver

 Sam Leaver (born 9 July 2004) is a British slalom canoeist who has competed at the international level since 2021, specializing in K1 and kayak cross events.

-He won a bronze medal in kayak cross at the 2025 European Championships in Vaires-sur-Marne.
+He won a bronze medal in kayak cross at the 2026 ICF Canoe Slalom World Championships in Oklahoma City.
+He also won two bronze medals at the European Championships.

 Leaver won the overall World Cup title in kayak cross individual in 2025.

 His older sister Lois Leaver is also a slalom canoeist.